 The arrival of satellite television jeopardized so many industries.
 Theaters thought that no one would want to go out anymore if they could watch movies at home.
 Local vendors believed that no one would use their resources for weather and news.
 None of this happened, of course, but the fear was real.

 One of the earliest subscription-based cable networks was The Green Channel, which became HBO (Home Box Office).
 Their first commercial-free airing was of Sometimes a Great Notion (1970).
 The company felt so good about what they were doing that they signed a six-year, $7.5 million contract.
 They broadcasted the Ali vs. Frazier boxing match ("Thrilla in Manila") in October 1975 for the entire world to see.
 Because of this, HBO is known as “the first successful, satellite-delivered pay-cable service in the U.S.”

 Soon after, other companies began to follow in the big man’s footsteps.
 A few of the following channels were Viacom’s Showtime (1976), Warner Amex’s The Movie Channel (1979), Time/HBO’s Cinemax (1980), the Disney Channel (1983) and AMC (1984).

-The introduction of cable also introduced the freedom to use adult content and language via the paid networking.
+Cable also introduced the freedom to use adult content and language via paid networking.
 Although it was intensely controversial, it was generally looked at as another step towards ultimate freedom.